 Working with the Healthy Communities Institute, Circlepoint helped SFHIP launch www.healthmattersinsf.org in 2007, a web portal providing easy-to-understand, non-biased indicator data and related information about community health in San Francisco.
 Beginning in 2009, Circlepoint supported the SFHIP coalition’s effort to create the “Community Vital Signs,” a dynamic web-tool that is featured on the www.healthmattersinsf.org website and highlights ten key priority areas for improving health in San Francisco.

-Circlepoint launched a new website for the new SFHIP, SFHIP.org, that focuses on the priorities for collective impact in San Francisco.
-This website has already seen increased traffic and use by members of the community wanting to delve deeper into resources related to health in San Francisco.
+Circlepoint launched a new website for the new SFHIP, SFHIP.org, that focused on the priorities for collective impact in San Francisco.
+This website saw increased traffic and use by members of the community wanting to delve deeper into resources related to health in San Francisco.